SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

 - xna-2d-tutorials
 ---

-The title reflects that odd moment when you have added some new content to your project, you have been meticulous and double checked everything, it should be OK.&nbsp; But it is not.
+The title reflects that odd moment when you have added some new content to your project, you have been meticulous and double checked everything, it should be OK.
+But it is not.

 The odd pain as you scramble through the code, add breakpoints and sometimes spend hours looking for what you missed, miss-typed or just plain got wrong.